GETTING HERE

 Summer Access

-The Hut itself is located 1/2 mile east of Ophir Pass, just off The Ophir Pass road.
+The Hut itself is located 1/2 mile east of the top of Ophir Pass, just off The Ophir Pass road.
 There is safe parking along the road as well as in a small pullout uphill of the road, from there follow the hiking trail uphill to the east 1/4 mile.

 One can also approach via many scenic cross country hike-in options, starting from Telluride, Red Mountain Pass, Hope Lake, Clear Lake, and many other options.
 The best summer map for the area is the Latitude 40 brand, Silverton, Telluride, Ouray area of the North San Juans.
 See our Summer Trails page for details.